shrutikapoor08/devjoke/README.md

 ***

-New programmer : It realy worked at first time.👍
+New programmer : It realy worked the first time.👍

-Experienced programmer : It realy worked at first time??🤔
+Experienced programmer : It realy worked the first time?🤔

 ***
 📄 Documentation is like sex.